The Clock Tower

 Favorite thing: The Clock Tower is one of the symbols of Kotor.

 The Clock Tower was partly built in the Baroque style while the northern and eastern façade is in the Gothic style.

 Fondest memory: Its located on the central place in the square opposite the main gate.

-The Boka Kotorska Bay is one of the most beautiful bays in the whole world with its amazing terrain and relief, indented shoreline, great contrasts, favourable climate.
+Favorite thing: The Boka Kotorska Bay is one of the most beautiful bays in the whole world with its amazing terrain and relief, indented shoreline, great contrasts, favourable climate.

 This area is famous for diverse cultural monuments primarily sacral ones, architecture, museums, galleries, etc.

 Fondest memory: Boka Kotorska is divided into three rivieras: Herceg Novi, Tivat and Kotor.
 There are seven little islands within the bay.